Risks Of Money Market Accounts

 Use MMAs primarily for emergency savings or long-term financial goals.
 Keep a separate checking account for regular transactions to avoid exceeding withdrawal limits.

-Plan by setting up automatic transfers for recurring expenses and monitor withdrawal activity to prevent unnecessary penalties and maintain financial flexibility.
+Plan by setting up automatic transfers for recurring expenses and monitoring withdrawal activity to prevent unnecessary penalties and maintain financial flexibility.

 4. Minimum Balance Requirements